next-actions/pytest-mh/docs/articles/get-started.rst

 Pytest-mh is not a plugin to support unit testing.
 It is a plugin designed to support testing your application as a complete product, this is often referred to as a black-box, application or system testing.
-The application is installed on the target host and tested there by running commands on the host (and on other hosts that are required).
+The application is installed on the target host and tested by running commands on the host (and on other hosts that are required).
 These hosts can be virtual machines or containers.

 .. seealso::